Rhea-Braithwaite/IntrotoIM/midtermProject/journal.md

 ````

 #### How To Play
 For the Instructions screen, which is required at the beginning of the game, I deciced to write the instructions in a textbox in word, and then save the textbox as an image.
 This image was then used within a PImage variable and simply displayed.
 I found this much easier, than manipulating text code.
+Additionally, to make th background more interesting, I added an array of randomly placed small circles.

-Here is the Result
+Here is the Result.

 ![](images/HowToPlay.png)